PSLmodels/OG-Core/docs/book/content/theory/government.md

   where $\alpha_D$ is a scalar long-run value of the debt-to-GDP ratio.
 This long-run stability condition on the debt-to-GDP ratio clearly applies to the steady-state as well as any point in the time path for $t>T$.

-  The `OG-Core` model offers three different options for budget closure rules.
+  We detail three possible closure-rule options here for stabilizing the debt-to-GDP ratio in the long run, although `OG-Core` only has the capability currently to execute the first closure rule that adjusts government spending $G_t$.
+We expect to have the other two rules implemented as `OG-Core` options soon.
 Each rule uses some combination of changes in government spending on public goods $G_t$ and government transfers to households $TR_t$ to stabilize the debt-to-GDP ratio in the long-run.

   1. Change only government spending on public goods $G_t$.
   2. Change only government transfers to households $TR_t$.